malcolmgroves/FluentQuery/README.markdown

 Operation | Types Supported | Description
 :-------- | :-------------- | :----------
 Matches   | String          | Enumerates items that match the supplied string.
+Can be either a case-sensitive or case-insensitive comparison, but case insensitive by default.
+Contains  | String          | Enumerates items that contain the supplied string.
+Can be either a case-sensitive or case-insensitive comparison, but case insensitive by default.
+StartsWith| String          | Enumerates items that start with the supplied string.
+Can be either a case-sensitive or case-insensitive comparison, but case insensitive by default.
-Can be either a case-sensitive or case-insensitive comparison.
+EndsWith  | String          | Enumerates items that end with the supplied string.
+Can be either a case-sensitive or case-insensitive comparison, but case insensitive by default.

 I'm adding more operations as I need them, but the code is fairly simple if you want to add more.